amp5/QMSS_G5069_Applied_D_S/notes.md

 First the most up-to-date full and cleaned data set is *'2015_stopandfrisk_CLEAN_w_counties.csv'* The data set *'2015_stopandfrisk_CLEAN.csv'* actually had rows where there were no x and y coordinates.

-The original csv had 22563 rows, after all rows w/ NA in xcoord removed, the new file has 21747 rows
+The original csv had 22563 rows, after all rows w/ NA in xcoord removed, the new file has 21747 rows.

+For a focus on the Bronx area please use *'bronx_pf_unq.csv'*

 4 maps have been created: